Specialties & Topics

 An ongoing dialogue on HIV/AIDS, infectious diseases,

 Now that a second woman has accused Roberto Alomar of having HIV, it’s probably time to give this sad story a look-over.
 After all, how often do these two worlds of mine — HIV/ID (work) and baseball (lifetime hobby — my wife would say that’s a collosal understatement) actually meet?

 For those unfamiliar with the basics: Alomar was a staggeringly good player, in the majors from 1988-2004, winning 10 Gold Glove Awards and making the All Star team 12 times.
 He very nearly was elected this year to the Hall of Fame in his first year of eligibility (a very big deal), and all the baseball cognescenti think he’s an eventual shoe-in since he’s one of the best second basemen in history.
-For those who don’t follow the sport, watch these plays 12, 30, and 57 seconds into this video for some examples of Alomar at his best.
+For those who don’t follow the sport, watch the video below to see him at his best.

 That’s the good part.